 Specific living spaces have been designated to accommodate students who require service or emotional support animals while living on campus, as indicated below.
 These types of housing are subject to availability.
 Information about service and support animals can be obtained from Student Access and Support Services.

 Housing first-year students, Orchard Meadow Hall consists of two separate wings.
-Connected by a large living room with paneled oak walls and tile floors, the wings share a meeting room and a computer lab.
+Connected by a large living room with paneled oak walls and tile floors, and the wings share a meeting room.
 Many of Orchard Meadow’s sleeping porches look out on a beautiful courtyard, with a small reflecting pond and brick barbecue.

 Warren Olney Hall houses students of all academic levels; it is an environment that gives you numerous opportunities to live with students from all walks of life and create bonds beyond the classroom.
 Special activities and programs bring students together, and the large recreation and TV rooms, kitchen, and lounges provide a comfortable setting for all.